Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_windows.md

    scons p=windows vsproj=yes
 ```

-You will be able to open Godot's source in a Visual Studio solution now,
+You will be able to open Pandemonium's source in a Visual Studio solution now,
-and able to build Godot using Visual Studio's **Build** button.
+and able to build Pandemonium using Visual Studio's **Build** button.

 See also:
  See `doc_configuring_an_ide_vs` for further details.